watershed-global/website/README.md

-# Simple Sites
+# Watershed.global

- * This site is for simple sites.
+ * This is our website.